decentraland/documentation/content/creator/sdk7/projects/scene-files.md

 This file provides information to NPM that allows it to identify the project, as well as handle the project's dependencies.
 Decentraland scenes require one main package:

-- **decentraland-ecs**: the fundamental dependency of the Decentraland SDK, including all the definitions and types for the engine, components, systems, etc.
+- **@dcl/sdk**: The fundamental dependency of the Decentraland SDK, including definitions and types for the engine, components, systems, etc.
+- **@dcl/js-runtime**: A series of type declarations that makes the integration of @dcl/sdk smoother.

-Your scene may include any number of other packages, for example to include [libraries](https://github.com/decentraland-scenes/Awesome-Repository#Libraries) that can help make the writing of code easier, or enable special functionalities.
+Your scene may include any number of other packages, for example to include [libraries](https://studios.decentraland.org/resources?sdk_version=SDK7&resource_type=Library) that can help make the writing of code easier, or enable special functionalities.

 ### package-lock.json